scaleoutsean/awesome-solidfire/README.md

 Q: Should I use SolidFire with (or for) ...

 A: It depends.
 At the highest level of abstraction SolidFire is suitable for 95% of apps people virtualize or containerize on on-premises x86_64 infrastructure.
-If you think you're a "one percenter", you may want to discuss your requirements with a NetApp SolidFire or Cloud Infrastructure architect.
+If you think you're "one percenter", you may want to discuss your requirements with a NetApp SolidFire or Cloud Infrastructure architect.
 NetApp HCI may be able to accommodate even extreme workloads if data processing to external NFS or iSCSI storage such as NetApp AFF or E-Series.
 Some HCI vendors force such storage workloads on their HCI storage which doesn't work well (or sort-of-works, but at a much higher price).

 Q: Is NetApp HCI suitable for AI, Hadoop, Splunk and similar "heavy" workloads?